Re-register from unlimited company to private limited company is allowed under the Companies Act 2006.

 - A copy of your special resolution that the company should re-register as a private limited company.

-- Printed copy of your amended articles of association.
+- A printed copy of your amended articles of association.

 - If your re-registration is to a company limited by shares then provide a Statement of capital.